 First, it appears the development (and continuing evolution) of TPS was simultaneously an uncontrolled and controlled experiment, depending on what aspect of TPS was under development.
 Trial and error seems to have been more dominant and used when the problem was difficult to understand due to the existence of many variables, while experiments seem to have been used less often when the problem was easier to understand and had fewer variables.
 Either way, these two practical methods were used to better understand problems and identify appropriate countermeasures — and do so quickly — long before the invention of A3 reports.

 Second, are we smarter today about Lean management and how to create flow than Ohno was in his day?
 The answer is both “yes” and “no.” Perhaps we conduct more experiments than trial and error compared to Ohno.
 But, efforts to achieve flow to not follow a specific formula, so there is not one method for improving productivity, reducing costs, controlling quantities, assuring quality, and respecting people.
 There are unique circumstances in each situation, which suggests that trial and error remains a useful problem-solving process.
 The question is, are you doing fast cycle trial and error or slow cycle trial and error?
 You should be doing fast cycle trial and error to analyze work content, work sequence, equipment layout, and so on.

-It s remarkable how most leaders are satisfied live with the types of problems caused by batch-and-queue processing which reduce performance and threaten the long-term survival of the business, instead of preferring to live with the types of problems caused by flow which improve performance and strengthen the long-term survival of the business.
-But, to do that, leaders have to respect people and make it safe for people to understand problems and correct them by both trial and error and experiments.
+It is remarkable how most leaders are satisfied to live with the types of problems caused by batch-and-queue processing which reduce performance and threaten the long-term survival of the business, instead of preferring to live with the types of problems caused by flow which improve performance and strengthen the long-term survival of the business.
+But, to do that, leaders have to respect people and make it safe for people to understand problems and correct them quickly by both trial and error and experiments.